vrutkovs/blog/content/posts/okd-with-victoriametrics.md

 ```

 and voila.
-After all these operations OKD console would still deplay metrics for pods/deployments and can use
+After all these operations OKD console would still display metrics for pods/deployments and can use
-in-console UI to make requests, but the requests would be processed by VictoriaMetrics.
+the in-console UI to make requests, but the requests would be processed by VictoriaMetrics.
 One of the most
 immediate benefits would be lower resource consumption.

-Additionally we can deploy `VMAlert` component to route alerts to OKD Alertmanager:
+Additionally, we can deploy `VMAlert` component to route alerts to OKD Alertmanager:
 ```yaml
 apiVersion: operator.victoriametrics.com/v1beta1
 kind: VMAlert